lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/TEACHERS.md

 **Define methods using blocks?**

-Code the `timer` method and some variations (cf. code below) of this example to make them understand `yield`.
-Here are some pedagogical tips:
-- Use substitution method and **replace explicitely the `yield` keyword by the block passed to the method** to show them how it works.
+WWhy defining methods using blocks?

 - **Good story to tell them**: Back in the day, imagine Matz wants to code a method that counts odd numbers in an array.
 Then a new one to count even numbers.
 Then a new one to count strings beginning with a "J".. etc.. etc..
 He'll have to define an infinite number of methods for an infinite number of conditons..
 That's where blocks come into play!
 They enable to have only one `count`method and to make it generic passing the condition as a block of code.
 Yeah baby!!
 - **Disclaimer** It's important to make this disclaimer to the class, otherwise some students will feel depressed :) They won't have to use the `yield` keyword every day in their ruby career.
 We mention it to make them understand the inner mechanics.
 However, they will have to **use** a lot of methods using blocks (like iterators) so they should get used to the `{}` and `do..end` syntaxes.

 To explain the `yield` keyword a good example is better than long speeches.
 When coding this example, start with a simple block without argument, then add one block argument.
 Finally mix method argument with block argument.
-Every time, follow the flow of the program with them and replace chunks of code by their value.
+Every time, follow the flow of the program with them and substitute `yield` arguments by their value explicitely to make them understand the mechanics.

 **A timer**